 There are many reasons mobile data use has seen a steady increase over the last seven years, with video streaming being the primary driver.
 With the dramatic increases in mobile processing power and graphics capabilities, it has individuals more dependent upon their mobile devices than ever before, blurring the lines of separation between business and personal usage.
 Recent statistics show more than half of all data usage stems from video streaming, and the Ericsson Mobility Annual Report this year projects 76% of all data use by 2025 will come from video streaming.
 Much of this projected explosion in usage is attributed to the rollout of 5G.

-As example, a 42-minute TV episode without commercials can consume up to 2GB of HD video or up to 4GB of 4K Ultra HD video.
+For example, a 42-minute TV episode without commercials can consume up to 2GB of HD video or up to 4GB of 4K Ultra HD video.
 The data cost of watching 3 TV episodes is the equivalent of two full feature movie tickets.
-Companies would never consider giving out weekly movie tickets to employees, yet effectively that is what is happening today on business-liable mobile devices.
+Companies would never consider giving out weekly movie tickets to employees, yet effectively, that is happening today on business-liable mobile devices.
 If an employee enjoys 30 minutes a day of wireless streaming, that will result in 20GBs of monthly usage.

 Becoming aware of the amount of data used and how it is used is essential in awareness education that can impact user behavior.
 These lessons cannot be quickly learned from standard monthly invoices.
 Timely notifications are fundamental to increasing awareness.
 Engaging employees in overall company cost control efforts requires real-time capabilities to impact usage.
 Users need to realize when their use has become excessive, and that is accomplished with mid-cycle alerting.
 Real-time texts are effective in notifying users of excessive data accompanied by email alerts to management.

 Best-in-class awareness training solutions use threshold alerts.
 Alert notifications can be sent to any user or group of users based on preset threshold levels.
 The alerts are delivered via a text or email with a tailored message based on an organization’s data use policies.
-The alert message could also reference the company’s expected monthly data use threshold, and multiple alerts at increasing threshold levels could be sent to reinforce employee awareness of how monthly usage is progressing.
+The alert message could also reference the company’s expected monthly data use threshold.
+Multiple alerts at increasing threshold levels could reinforce employee awareness of how monthly usage is progressing.
 Alert notifications can also be distributed to the user’s direct management for increased awareness and effectiveness.
 Today’s rapidly changing data delivery capabilities demand new tools and approaches, or the cost of productivity-enhancing mobile devices will soon outstrip their benefit.

 If companies reduce the average amount of data used by 1GB over all their users, this translates to $5.00 less than their carrier discount multiplied by the entire population of devices.
 For a company with a 10% carrier discount and 2,000 devices, the financial impact would be $4.50 multiplied by 2,000 devices or $9,000 per month.
 On an annual basis, the return on this control capability would be more than $100K!
 The potential return for empowering employees by alerts can positively impact the cost consumed on carrier invoices.